 Need help getting to your vaccination appointment or a walk-up clinic opportunity?

 The City of Philadelphia is committed to making vaccine clinics accessible to all Philadelphians.
-All City-run and FEMA-supported clinics are accessible by SEPTA public transit, and there are lots of ways to get to your vaccine appointment.
+All City-run clinics are accessible by SEPTA public transit, and there are lots of ways to get to your vaccine appointment.

 The City has partnered with SEPTA and Indego to provide accessible transportation resources.
 Whether you want to take transit or bike, or need a door-to-door ride, City resources are available to help you get vaccinated.